ExpediaGroup/flyte-jira/README.md

 }
 ```
 ##### CommentFailure event
-This returns the error if a ticket cannot be commented on successfully.
-It contains, the ticket id, the comment and
+This returns the error if a issue cannot be commented on successfully.
+It contains, the issue id, the comment and
 the error:
 ```
 "payload": {
     "id": "TEST-123",
     "comment": "Added to backlog",
-    "error": "Could not comment on ticket: status code 400" }
+    "error": "Could not comment on issue: status code 400" }
 ```